martrzeciak/prompt-to-page-openAI/README.md

 ```cmd
 code .
 ```
-he script will install the libraries listed in the `requirements.txt` file:
+The script will install the libraries listed in the `requirements.txt` file:
 ```powershell
 python-dotenv
 openai